elijahdanko/neo-gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 ## Site Metadata

-Gokarna enables you to improve the SEO performance of your website with minimal effort.
+NewGokarna enables you to improve the SEO performance of your website with minimal effort.

 ### Image preview